ahmed-e-abdulaziz/ahmedabdulaziz.com/content/posts/hateoas.md

 With HATEOAS we can actually keep the frontend running as is while changing all these different APIs easily.
 HATEOAS works by defining the actions and their endpoints in the response of any entity, thus we don't hardcode every API in the frontend.

+It is applied by adding a list of actions with their links to the entity so we can get the required link from the response to perform our action.
-Originally, the response for `GET /users/` to get a list of users looked like this (assuming we have a single user in the backend) in a HATEOAS manner:
+Originally, the response for `GET /users/` to get a list of users would look like this (assuming we have a single user in the backend) with HATEOAS:

 ``` json
 [